goncalo22/SkyrimNet-GamePlugin/docs/Text to Speech/Piper.md

 ## 🎭 Voices and Variety

-Piper supports **many voice models** — male, female, accents, etc. In SkyrimNet:
+Piper supports **many voice models** — male, female, accents, etc. In SkyrimNet.
+In the installation you must install the voice models (just download them and install as any other mod, they will be sent to the right folder):

 - Each NPC can have a **different Piper voice**
 - Voices can be tied to **race, gender, or personality**